The Best Beaches in Tenerife

 Golden sand: the postcard beaches

 The most famous is Playa de las Teresitas, in San Andrés, just minutes from Santa Cruz.
 And here's the trick: its golden sand isn't from here.
 It was brought over from the Sahara in the 1970s and sheltered behind a breakwater, so the water is calm, shallow and almost always still, perfect for families and for anyone who'd rather not battle the waves.
 Behind it rise the mountains of Anaga.
 It is, quite possibly, the prettiest scene on the island.
-Go early: the car park fills up, and by mid-morning finding a spot is already a struggle.

 Black sand: the real thing